 Rabies is arguably one of the deadliest infectious diseases in the world.
 When left untreated, it's almost always fatal, and it's not a pleasant way to go.

-But now a study from the Center of Disease Control and Prevention challenges rabies' reputation as a killer — at least for some who get rabies from vampire bats.
+But now a study from the Centers for Disease Control and Prevention challenges rabies' reputation as a killer — at least for some who get rabies from vampire bats.

 The report identifies a group of people in the Peruvian Amazon who show signs of surviving rabies bites, even though they've never been vaccinated or treated for the disease.